-- Pandemic Covid risk- resulting in further closure or partial closure of the Academy- mitigated by cleaning regime, online learning provision and flexible staffing; moving forward into 22/23 there are additional low risks with staffing levels as we move into the winter. - Reputational risk mitigated by a well-established marketing policy and regular reviews and feedback from parents and pupils. - Performance risk mitigated by regular review of the Strategic Plan which includes the Academy Aspire (development) plan and the Executive Head teacher's targets. - Financial Risk The principal financial risks are an increase in spend on utilities, food reduction in pupil numbers, reduction in central government or Local Authority funding, unbudgeted increase in teaching or support staff costs, or unbudgeted major capital repairs.
-The risks presented here are mitigated by prudent budget planning, budget monitoring and termly auditor / internal scrutineer inspection visits. - Risks associated with personnel mitigated by rigorous safeguarding recruitment process, a robust staff performance management policy and an external professional HR support. - Risks associated with suppliers as a result of recession and the war in Ukraine the principal risks are suppliers are not available and value for money will be compromised.
+- Illness risk- resulting in closure or partial closure of the Academy or negative impact on the quality of provision and therefore pupil outcomes; moving forward into 2025 there are additional risks with staffing levels as we move into the winter. - Reputational risk mitigated by a well-established marketing policy and regular reviews and feedback from parents and pupils. - Performance risk mitigated by regular review of the Strategic Plan which includes the Academy Aspire (development) plan and the Executive Head teacher's targets. - Financial Risk The principal financial risks are an increase in spend on utilities, food payment reduction in pupil numbers, reduction in central government or Local Authority funding, unbudgeted increase in teaching or support staff costs, or unbudgeted major capital repairs.
+The risks presented here are mitigated by prudent budget planning, budget monitoring and termly auditor/internal scrutineer inspection visits. - Risks associated with personnel mitigated by rigorous safeguarding recruitment process, a robust staff performance management policy and an external professional HR support. - Risks associated with underinvestment in the schools' estate.
+This is mitigated by considerable investment in improving our facilities using reserves and a rigorous programme of maintenance and refurbishment. - Risks associated with suppliers as a result of recession the principal risks are suppliers are not available and value for money will be compromised.
 These risks will be mitigated by ordering in advance and being mindful of energy consumption.